Awards, Contests, and Medals

 A baby shower provided baby blankets, diapers, tops and bottoms, and other items for American Indian children.
 The donations were delivered to Colorado Springs-based non-profit, One Nation Walking Together, who transported them to reservations across several states.

 Dream Center Women’s Clinic of Colorado Springs patients received cosmetic bags filled with toiletries, cosmetics, and hygiene items.
 Forty cosmetic bags were distributed to the patients.

 Emergency responders working at area fire stations receive home-baked cookies every year on 9/11 as a “thank you” to them for keeping our community safe.
 Several of our members were impacted by the Waldo Canyon and Black Forest fires and we understand how vital these emergency responders are for the safety and security of our communities.

 Our Girls State winner attended the University of Northern Colorado in Greeley in June.
 Girls State is a participatory educational program on the study of state government.
 The participants organize into political parties and hold elections; they operate their government the same as our own state government.

 Homeless veterans with families enjoyed a homemade dinner prepared by chapter members.
 Casseroles, salads, and desserts were appreciated very much!

 We also wrote letters to veterans to open on the airplane on their way back from an Honor Flight to Washington, D.C., thanking them for their service and dedication.

-Literacy Promotion is vital to the future of our nation.
-Our chapter members donated money for CASA of the Pikes Peak Region to receive twenty-five new children’s books.
+Literacy promotion is vital to the future of our nation.
+Our chapter members donated money for CASA of the Pikes Peak Region to receive 25 new children’s books.
 This year we will be working with a local school to read with children in the library.

 McCandless Veterans Home received money and gifts from our chapter.
 The veterans use the money for haircuts, clothing, and personal items.
 Our chapter understands some of the needs of the men and women who have served our country.